michlv/sensus_protocol_lib/README.md

 Some of this code was inspired by https://github.com/rszimm/kmeter by Rich Zimmerman, which gave me an idea how to read the meter.
 Thanks for sharing the code.

+And some other info I also got from http://www.plctalk.net/qanda/showthread.php?t=79284